What Parents Need to Know about Kids and the COVID-19 Vaccine

 - You may have side effects after vaccination.
 These are normal and should go away in a few days.

-- It typically takes 2 weeks after vaccination for the body to build protection (immunity) against the virus that causes COVID-19.
-You are not fully vaccinated until 2 weeks after the second dose of a 2-dose vaccine or 2 weeks after a single-dose vaccine.
+- With the Moderna vaccine, it typically takes two weeks after vaccination for the body to build protection (immunity) against the virus that causes COVID-19.
+You are not fully vaccinated until two weeks after the second dose.

 There is some information circulating about specific safety concerns.
-Parents should know that this vaccine:
+Parents should know that the vaccines:

 What should I expect when my child gets the vaccine?

-Clinical trials have shown that some recipients have side effects as a result of the vaccine.
+Clinical trials have shown that some recipients have side effects because of the vaccine.
 This is a normal reaction to the body building protection, and the benefits of receiving the vaccine outweigh the risk of any potential side effects.